Mr-Scarf/computer-infrastructure/README.md

 ## Overview

 The goal of the assignment is to demonstrate tools learned in the module, such as using Python tools to collect, analyse, visualise and automation of a workflow.
-We will demonstrate this by looking at the famous five 'FAANG' companies hourly stock data across the most recent five-day period.
+We will demonstrate this by looking at the well known five 'FAANG' companies hourly stock data across the most recent five-day period.

 | Company        | Ticker |